eliooooooot/SwiftTerm/Documentation.docc/Documentation.md

 * Reusable and pluggable engine allows multiple user interfaces to be built on top of it.
 * Selection engine (with macOS support in the view)
+* Search support with a built-in macOS find bar and programmable search APIs
 * Supports colors (ANSI, 256, TrueColor)
 * Supports text attributes including bold, italic, underline, strikethrough, and dim/faint (SGR 2)
 * Supports mouse events